-During 2022 the Company continued to receive enquiries from clinical sites in the USA who were interested in conducting additional trials on TechnegasTM, including applications associated with patients who had contracted COVID-19.
-Advancing these initiatives could expand the use of TechnegasTM by improving the management of patients with COPD; other small airways diseases and those who are recovering from Long-COVID.
+In addition, the Company has received enquiries from several third parties in the USA interested in conducting trials on TechnegasTM, including with patients who had contracted COVID-19.
+Advancing these initiatives could expand the use of TechnegasTM by improving the diagnosis and management of patients with COPD; other small airways diseases and those who are recovering from COVID-19 related lung injuries.